saf-dmitry/taskpaper-mode/README.md

 TaskPaper mode has a special mode for incremental querying.
 The I-query mode is entered by pressing `C-c C-i` (`taskpaper-iquery`).
 Query results are updated instantly as you type, creating a sparse tree with all matches.
 The command `C-c C-q` (`taskpaper-query`) is a non-incremental querying command, which requires you to type the entire query string before searching begins.
 This form of static, one-time querying (as opposed to incremental, on-the-fly querying) may be preferable in some situations, such as over slow network connections or on unusually large and deeply nested outlines, which may affect search responsiveness.
 You can limit your searches to a certain subtree or region by narrowing the buffer with `C-c #` (`taskpaper-narrow-to-subtree`) or `C-x n n` (`narrow-to-region`) respectively.

+If your query has a formatting error the query string highlights red in the minibuffer.
 In addition to the standard motion and editing commands both static and incremental query modes define some additional key bindings while in minibuffer.
 Pressing `TAB` while editing query string offers completion on attribute names at point (see below).
 Pressing `C-c C-c` clears the query string and displays all items in the outline.
+Pressing `C-g` or `ESC ESC ESC` quits the I-query mode while preserving the outline view.

 The query language syntax is described below.